SAP-archive/docs/concepts/monitor/training_analytics.md

 Machine learning algorithms are excellent at predicting the results of data that they encountered during the training step.
 Duplicates could end up in the training set and testing set, and abnormally improve the benchmark results.

 ### Add expressions
-We check if some intents have a low **recall** (For each intent, it measures the proportion of correct predictions, out of all entries belonging to this intent.)
-Since there is no balance problem in your dataset, our ML strategy is unable to capture the globality of the semantic complexity of this intent.
+We check if some intents have a low **recall** (see definition above).
+Since there is no balance problem in your dataset, our machine learning strategy is unable to capture the globality of the semantic complexity of this intent.
 You may be able to solve this by adding more training examples.

 ### Merge intents
 Two intents may be too close semantically to be efficiently distinguished.
 A significant part of the error of one intent is directed toward the second one, and vice versa.
 Merging them may help improve the bot’s flow.

 ### Split intent
-If an intent has both low precision and low recall, while the recall scores of the other intents are acceptable, it may reflect a use case that is too broad semantically, which would benefit from an intent-split into several intents.
+If an intent has both low precision and low recall, while the recall scores of the other intents are acceptable, it may reflect a use case that is too broad semantically.
+Splitting the intent into several intents may help.